 Product Review: Fruit straps - healthy snack or not?

-Written by Catherine Saxelby on Friday, 28 November 2008.
-Posted in Reviews
+Written by Catherine Saxelby on Sunday, 28 November 2010.

-Tagged: carbohydrates, children, food labels, health, kids, reviews, snacks, sugar
+Tagged: carbohydrates, children, food labels, health, kids, review, snacks, sugar

 Product Review: Fruit straps - healthy snack or not?